 Whether your dentist uses laser teeth whitening or chemical whitening techniques, you can undo your whitening treatment quickly with certain lifestyle habits and staining foods and drinks.

-The following 8 tips will help you make your professional tooth whitening last and protect your teeth from future stains.
+The following eight tips will help you make your professional tooth whitening last and protect your teeth from future stains.

 Avoid staining foods